sdemkovich/README_Gerenator/README.md

   npm test

   ## Questions
-  If you have any questions about the repo, open an issue or contact [sdemkovich](https://github.com/sdemkovich) directly at svetlana.demkovich@gmail.com
+  If you have any questions please contact me at [sdemkovich](sdemkovich) and svetlana.demkovich@gmail.com